Bayer-Group/BayerCLAW/doc/deployment.md

             - Subnets: Select the subnets where Batch jobs will run.
 All subnets must have outbound internet access, either through an Internet Gateway or Network Address Translation (NAT) gateway.
             - SecurityGroups: Comma-separated list of security group IDs that Batch jobs will run under.
 Security groups must allow all outbound HTTP and HTTPS traffic.
-Enter `Auto` to create a suitable security group.
+Enter `auto` to create a suitable security group.
         - **Batch parameters**
+            - AmiID: If you want to run Batch jobs in a custom AMI, enter its ID here.
+Otherwise, accept the default ("auto").
             - RootVolumeSize: Size (in Gb) of the EBS volume that hosts Docker images in Batch jobs.
 Default is 100 Gb.
             - ScratchVolumeSize: Size (in Gb) of the EBS volumes that hold the working directories for Batch jobs.
             Default is 1 Tb.